Dodgers top Red Sox, 3-2, in marathon 18-inning Game 3 of World Series

 Max Muncy, with the lucky uniform number 13, smacked a walk-off home run in the bottom of the 18th inning Saturday morning, giving the Los Angeles Dodgers a 3-2 win over the Boston Red Sox in the longest World Series game ever played.

-The game took more than seven hours to play.
-The Dodgers now trail in the best-of-seven series, 2 games to 1.
+The game took more than seven hours to complete.
+The victory gave the Dodgers their first win in the best-of-seven series after the Red Sox won Games 1 and 2 in Boston.

-The battle of attrition saw 46 players enter the field, 18 pitchers, 118 at-bats and 34 strikeouts—all World Series records, according to Fox Sports.
+The battle of attrition saw 46 players enter the field, 18 pitchers, 118 at-bats and 34 strikeouts — all World Series records, according to Fox Sports.

-The score had been deadlocked as Friday night gave way to Saturday morning at a still-packed Dodger Stadium after over seven hours of baseball -- and more than 500 pitches.

-The game surpassed the two teams’ last meeting in the 1916 World Series, where Game 2 went on for 14 innings.
-The Red Sox won that game, which saw Boston pitcher Babe Ruth pitch all 14-innings, according to MLB.
+The game surpassed a 14-inning Game 2 battle the two teams waged the last time they met in the World Series -- in 1916.
+The Red Sox won that game, which saw Boston pitcher Babe Ruth pitch all 14 innings, according to MLB.
+The Sox went on to win the series, four games to one.

-During the bottom of the 15th, game minutes played passed the San Francisco Giants' 18-inning, 6-hour and 23-minute win over the Washington Nationals in the 2014 NL division series.
+Earlier in Friday/Saturday's game, during the bottom of the 15th, the teams set an MLB postseason record for time played, passing the 6 hours and 23 minutes that the San Francisco Giants took to defeat the Washington Nationals in 18 inning in a 2014 NL Division Series game.

-Three times before had Series games lasted 14 innings, including the 1916 game — the other two being Mets-Royals in 2015 and White Sox-Astros in 2005.
+Three times before had World Series games reached 14 innings -- the 1916 game, plus a Mets-Royals game in 2015 and a White Sox-Astros game in 2005.

 Game 3 was tied at 1 going into extra innings, but both teams added one run in the 13th inning.